We are always excited to take on new projects and collaborate with innovative minds.

 or use .catch()

-for Promises.
+for Promises.error.request

-) - issues within your own code.
+) - issues within your own code.async/await

-for Readability:
+for Readability:async/await

 files and libraries like dotenv